 Stewardship: Reducing the risk of resistance

-Resistance is an outcome of exposing pest or weed populations to a strong selection pressure, such as an insecticide or herbicide.
-Genes for resistance naturally occur at low frequencies in most populations.
-Once a selection pressure is applied, such as an insecticide or from a biotechnology trait, resistance genes can increase in frequency as resistant individuals are more likely to survive and produce offspring.
+Resistance is an outcome that may result from exposing pest or weed populations to repeated selection pressure from long insecticide or herbicide use.
+Genes for resistance naturally occur at low frequencies in most pest and weed populations.
+Once a selection pressure is applied, such as an insecticide or biotechnology trait, susceptible individuals are removed which over time can increase the proportion of remaining resistant individuals in a given population.
+As the proportion of resistant survivors increase, these are more likely to interact and produce resistant offspring leading to a snowballing effect.

-If selection continues, the proportion of resistant individuals may increase in the population until reduced effectiveness of the toxin is observed in the field.
+With continued selection, the proportion of resistant individuals may increase to the point that the effectiveness of the toxin is observed to fail in the field.

 What do you need to know?